washingtonstateuniversity/WSUMAGE-vagrant/README.md

 ### Events
-Because this is a ruby rake task wraper for Vagrant, we can add a few helpers to improve the process.
+Because this is a ruby rake task wrapper for Vagrant, we can add a few helpers to improve the process.
 One of the first things is that there are event hooks that you can inject your personal parts to.
 All event files are located in `/rake/events` and will have the file name in the format  of `{Event_type}_{Task_name}.rb`.
 The events that are set up for you are